unbit/uwsgi-docs/Legion.rst

    legion-death = clusterip cmd:ip addr del 192.168.173.111/24 dev eth0

-The legion-quorum is the option for the job
+The legion-quorum is the option for the job.

+Starting with 1.9.7 you can use nodes with valor 0 (concept similar to MongoDB Arbiter Nodes), such nodes will be counted when checking for quorum but will never become The Lord.
+This allows to use bigger legions (> 2 nodes) with quorum option enabled for spit brain protection, in cases when lords can only run on 1 or 2 nodes.

 Actions
 *******